akkshuu20-bit/OIBSIP/README.md

+# OIBSIP – Data Analytics Internship Projects

+This repository contains the projects completed as part of my Data Analytics Internship at OASIS INFOBYTE.

+---

-# OIBSIP – Task 1: Exploratory Data Analysis
+## Task 1: Exploratory Data Analysis

-## Project Overview
+### Project Overview

 This project focuses on Exploratory Data Analysis (EDA) of a retail sales dataset.
 The objective is to understand sales patterns, customer behavior, product category performance, and relationships between numerical variables.

-## Dataset
+### Dataset

-The dataset contains 1000 retail transactions with the following columns:
+The dataset contains retail transaction records with information such as:

 - Transaction ID
 - Date